-- 1. Fill the pump with fluid (wait 2 hours). - Insert 5/32" Allen wrench into lock collar setscrew and rotate shaft, using the Allen wrench as a handle.
-(DO NOT LOOSEN THE SET-SCREW)
+- 1. Fill the pump with fluid, then wait 2 hours prior to proceeding. - 2.
+C3 Motors/P3 Bearing Frames - Using a 5/32" Allen wrench inserted into the lock collar setscrew (#15), using the Allen wrench as a handle rotate shaft to verify there is not binding.
+(DO NOT

+LOOSEN THE SETSCREW)